 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl. confirmation by the DNA of Brazil that the project assists it in achieving sustainable development.
+Final Concl. development.
 A.4.2.
 Will the project create other environmental or social benefits than GHG emission reductions? /1/ DR The project is expected to bring social, economic, technological and environmental benefits, thus contributing to sustainable development objectives of the Brazilian Government.
 OK A.5.
 Small scale project activity Tit is assessed whether the project qualifies as small-scale CDM project activity A.5.1.
-Does the project qualify as a small scale CDM project activity as defined in paragraph 6 (c) of decision 17/CP.7 on the modalities and procedures for the CDM? /1/ The project applies the simplified baseline methodology for selected small-scale CDM project activity (AMS-III.D version 14) - "Methane recovery in animal manure management systems" OK A.5.2.
-Is the small scale project activity not a debundled component of a larger project activity? /1/ Although the project participant has other small scale projects with the same methodology, all those farms are at a distance more than 1 km from the project activity.
+Does the project qualify as a small scale CDM project activity as defined in paragraph 6 (c) of decision 17/CP.7 on the modalities and procedures for the CDM? /1/ The project applies the simplified baseline methodology for selected small-scale CDM project activity AMS-III.D (version 14) - "Methane recovery in animal manure management systems".
+OK A.5.2.
+Is the small scale project activity not a debundled component of a larger project activity? /1/ Although the project participant has another small scale project with the same methodology, all those farms are at a distance of more than 1 km from the project activity.
 Hence the project is not a de-bundled component of a larger project activity.
 OK B. Project Baseline The validation of the project baseline establishes whether the selected baseline methodology is appropriate and whether the selected baseline represents a likely baseline scenario.
 B.1.
-Baseline Methodology It is assessed whether the project applies an appropriate
+Baseline Methodology It is assessed whether the project applies an appropriate baseline methodology.
+B.1.1.
+Does the project apply an approved methodology /1/ DR The project applies the simplified baseline OK

-\ MoV = Means of Verification, DR= Document Review, I= Interview CDM Validation Protocol - Report No. 2008-1451, rev. 01
+^{} MoV = Means of Verification, DR= Document Review, I= Interview CDM Validation Protocol - Report No. 2008-1452, rev. 01

 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl. baseline methodology.
-B.1.1.
-Does the project apply an approved methodology and the correct version thereof? /1/ DR The project applies the simplified baseline methodology for selected small-scale CDM project activity (AMS-III.D version 14) - "Methane recovery in animal manure management systems" OK B.1.2.
-Are the applicability criteria in the baseline methodology all fulfilled? /1/ DR The project meets the applicability criteria of AMS-III.D version 14as it is demonstrated that: The swine population is managed under confined conditions; The manure is stored on open lagoon for evaporation, according Brazilian environment legislation, which does not allow discharging of swine manure effluent on water bodies; The annual average temperature of baseline site is higher than 5C as demonstrated to MCF applicable.
+Final Concl. and the correct version thereof? methodology for selected small-scale CDM project activity AMS-III.D (version 14) - "Methane recovery in animal manure management systems".
+B.1.2.
+Are the applicability criteria in the baseline methodology all fulfilled? /1/ DR The project meets the applicability criteria of AMS-III.D (version 14) as it is demonstrated that: The swine population is managed under confined conditions; The manure is stored on open lagoon for evaporation, according Brazilian environment legislation, which does not allow discharging of swine manure effluent on water bodies; The annual average temperature of baseline site is higher than 5C as demonstrated to MCF applicable.
 The practice manure storage time is around one year, and the depth of open lagoons is higher than 1 meter in order to support the practice.
 The baseline scenario is the open lagoon without any methane recovery.
-The project recovers methane generated from the treatment of swine manure by installing methane recovery and OK
+The project recovers methane generated from the treatment of swine manure by installing methane recovery and combustion systems.
+The usual practice is to use the anaerobic open lagoon with methane emissions escaping to the OK

-\ MoV = Means of Verification, DR= Document Review, I= Interview CDM Validation Protocol - Report No. 2008-1451, rev. 01
+^{} MoV = Means of Verification, DR= Document Review, I= Interview CDM Validation Protocol - Report No. 2008-1452, rev. 01